HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/content_composer/installation/configure_cc_virtual_portals.md

-# Enable or disable Content Composer in Virtual Portals
+# Enable or Disable Content Composer in Virtual Portals

 The use of Content Composer features in a Virtual Portal deployment pattern is supported for HCL Content Composer beginning with Container Update 9.5 CF192.